ModernVBERT: Towards Smaller Visual Document Retrievers: What Makes a Great Visual Retriever?

 The previous subsection established bidirectional encoder models to often be the best option when training visual retrievers.
 In the following experiments, we assess contrastive training choices and only report results for the encoder model for simplicity.

 \textbf{Image resolution benefits are task-specific.} Image resolution plays a critical role in VLM generative capabilities, notably in document-focused tasks, as higher-resolution inputs enables the model to capture finer visual cues~\citep{hu2024mplugdocowl2highresolutioncompressingocrfree,marafioti2025smolvlmredefiningsmallefficient}.
-Modality alignment is done at a fixed image resolution of 1024 x 1024 pixels and we report scores of contrastive training runs with varying settings in Table~\ref{table:image_resolution}.
+Modality alignment is done at a fixed image resolution of 1024 pixels (longer side) and we report scores of contrastive training runs with varying settings in Table~\ref{table:image_resolution}.
+To vary the resolution, images of the highest quality available are scaled to the desired size (often downscaled) before being fed to the image tokenizer.
 Our findings confirm that embedding tasks are strongly sensitive to image-resolution.
 In particular, \textit{training with higher resolution inputs substantially improves the results on visual document retrieval benchmarks}, consistent with prior work in generative settings~\cite{beyer2024paligemmaversatile3bvlm,mckinzie2024mm1methodsanalysis}.
 Furthermore, adding a cool-down phase by showing higher-resolution images towards the end of the modality alignment phase yields additional gains.
 This suggests that models can adapt their attention mechanisms to finer details when exposed to increased resolution.
-Interestingly, these findings do not hold in natural image tasks, where image up-scaling can even degrade performance.
+Interestingly, these findings do not hold in natural image tasks, where high resolution can even degrade performance.

 \textbf{Increasing the pool of contrastive pairs.} A severe limitation that current visual retrievers face is the lack of large volumes of high quality (document image, query pairs).
 Previous work \citep{ma2024unifyingmultimodalretrievaldocument, faysse2025colpaliefficientdocumentretrieval, jiang2025vlm2vectrainingvisionlanguagemodels, zhang2025gmeimprovinguniversalmultimodal} has relied on a mix of repurposed existing visual question answering datasets and synthetically generated queries with external LLMs.
 Even put together however, the field is only a year old, and these datasets remain small in size and often of poor quality.